abhijit86k/finance-bomse/README.md

 =============
 Visit the project page on github: https://github.com/abhijit86k/finance-bomse

-Other useful stuff:
+Notes:
 ===================
-Yahoo Finance seems to have permanently closed down the JSON Quote service.
+Yahoo Finance seems to have permanently closed down the JSON Quote service for some exchanges.
+Since 2016, it does not seem to work for Indian stocks.